chibiboba/JS-202/My Notes/Lesson 1 Notes.md

-# Q:

-- Why my styles conference didnt change even with the Eric Meyer Reset?

-# Topics to focus on

-Understanding HTML and CSS, and being proficient enough to construct attractive web pages, either from scratch or a provided design, is a fundamental skill for web developers of all kinds.
-However, not everybody must be an expert; in fact, few are.
-Thus, our goal is to provide a solid foundation to get you started, not to make you an expert.

-Use the following guidelines to focus your study and practice as you move through this lesson:

-### Vocabulary

-As with everything else in the developer's world, there's a wealth of specialized terminology you must learn to converse with other developers and designers.
-The vocabulary you need here, though, is small compared to most languages, and most terms are easy to learn.
-In particular, you should become comfortable with:

-- element and tag
-- self-closing tag
-- document type definition (DOCTYPE, DTD)
-- attribute
-- selector
-- property
-- id, class, and name

-### The Difference Between HTML and CSS

-These two technologies are so intertwined in contemporary Web pages that it seems like they do the same thing, and that they are dependent on each other.
-However, they are distinct and independent with different purposes.

-- HTML provides the structure and content of a web page; CSS describes the appearance, or presentation, of the page.

-There is a bit of overlap that can lead to some confusion: CSS can dictate the apparent structure, while HTML can inform the browser of some presentation elements.

-### HTML and CSS Syntax

-HTML and CSS both have simple syntax; you can learn nearly all you need for each language in a few minutes.
-Take the time you need to learn it well, and both HTML and CSS will become routine in no time.

-For the most part, you shouldn't worry about the specific tags, attributes, selectors, and properties yet.
-Instead, focus on how to put these items together to create well-formed HTML and CSS.
-The rest will come with time and practice.

-### Structure of a Web Page

-All web pages start with some routine code that defines the basic layout of the document.
-It includes a DOCTYPE (we'll explain this later), an `<html>`, `<head>`, and `<body>` element, and a few other tags in the `<head>` section.
-Learn what this **boilerplate** code does, and how to use it in your web pages.

-### Basic HTML Elements

-The best way to learn HTML is to use it.
-The more you use it, the less often you'll need to refer to the documentation; however, you'll probably never learn it all, so don't try.

-Start by learning to use the `<p>` (paragraph), `<a>` (anchor), and `<h1>`-`<h6>` elements.

-- Paragraphs are the primary organizational construct for text on web pages.
-- anchors represent links to other pages.
-- headings occur on most pages.

-These elements are so common that you want to learn them as soon as possible, so go ahead and memorize them.

-You should also become familiar with these elements:

-- `<em>`, `<strong>`
-- `<header>`, `<main>`
-- `<article>`, `<section>`, `<aside>`
-- `<div>` and `<span>`

-You don't have to know them by heart; you will remember them through repeated use.

-### Using CSS With HTML

-Become familiar with the three ways to use CSS in an HTML document: inline, internal, and external.
-For now, you should learn to use the `<style>` tag to provide internal CSS.

-### Basic CSS Selectors

-CSS has three primary types of selectors (tag, id, and class) that select elements based on the tag name, `id` attribute, or `class` attribute.
-Learn the syntax for these three selectors, but don't get bogged down trying to memorize how you can combine them.
-For now, rely on the documentation.

-### CSS Properties

-Stick to the documentation as you start out; don't try to memorize CSS properties until you've used them a few times and seen how they work and interact with your HTML.
-This way, you'll learn the features you need most often without spending a lot of time absorbing material that you may never use.

-- The most important properties introduced in this lesson are `color`, `background-color`, `font-family`, and `font-size`; we recommend memorizing these.

-The other properties you see in this lesson will become familiar with time and practice.

-### Use Your Browser's Inspector

-Much of your work in this course involves looking at the structure and styling of web pages: sometimes in your web pages, sometimes from another site.
-Either way, the best way to examine these features and determine how the HTML and CSS work is with your browser's Inspector software (this may be an add-on in some browsers).

-### Study From The Summary

-Spend time with the Summary at the end of this lesson.
-It reviews the topics and terminology you should master before moving on.

 # Tutorial 1:

 [Building Your First Web Page](https://learn.shayhowe.com/html-css/building-your-first-web-page/) introduces the vocabulary of HTML and CSS and demonstrates a few of the most common tags and rules.